jrmi/python-darkslide/README.rst

 Macros are used to transform the HTML contents of your slide.

-You can register your own macros by creating ``landslide.macro.Macro`` derived classes, implementing a ``process(content, source=None)`` method and returning a tuple containing the modified contents and some css classes you may be wanting to add to your slide ``<div>`` element.
+You can register your own macros by creating ``darkslide.macro.Macro`` derived classes, implementing a ``process(content, source=None)`` method and returning a tuple containing the modified contents and some css classes you may be wanting to add to your slide ``<div>`` element.
 For